Facing the Changes in Arab Markets

 Friday, 15 April 2016, Dublin Castle

-The Arab-Irish Business Forum 2016 is a must-attend event for clients both considering doing business in the Middle East and for those who are already operating in these markets.
-Its focus is on practical advice from senior personnel who are long established in the area and who will share their considerable experience of successfully doing business in the region.
-It also presents opportunities to network with both panellists and other Irish companies across many sectors in an effective manner.
+The Arab-Irish Business Forum 2016 was a great success for companies considering doing business in the Middle East and for those who are already operating in these markets.
+Its focus on practical advice from senior personnel who are long established in the area and who shared their considerable experience of successfully doing business in the region was a major part of this success.
+It also presented opportunities to network with both panellists and other Irish companies across many sectors in an effective manner.

-Expert speakers will address the critical and practical issues such as dealing with government bodies, doing business with family-run companies in the Gulf, attracting the best talent, together with important legal advice on best practice in working with local partners etc. Panellists will include Mishal Kanoo, Chairman Kanoo Group, Mirna Sleiman, Head of Government Sector, Middle East and North Africa, Thomson Reuters, Niall O’Toole and Stephen McKenna of Clyde & Co, Dr. Markus Wiesner, CEO, Middle East and Africa, Aon Hewitt.
+Expert speakers addressed the critical and practical issues such as dealing with government bodies, doing business with family-run companies in the Gulf, attracting the best talent, together with important legal advice on best practice in working with local partners.

-A keynote address will be delivered by Gerald Lawless who will draw on his almost 40 years of experience in the Middle East and his 18 years as Jumeirah Group President and CEO and more recently, as Head of Tourism and Hospitality at Dubai Holding a global investment company.
+A keynote address was delivered by Gerald Lawless who drew on his almost 40 years of experience in the Middle East and his 18 years as Jumeirah Group President and CEO and more recently, as Head of Tourism and Hospitality at Dubai Holding a global investment company.

-This is an excellent opportunity to gain new insights into the Middle East and Gulf and to learn from others practical experience that will help your business development in the region.
+This was an excellent opportunity to gain new insights into the Middle East and Gulf and to learn from others practical experience that will help business development in the region.